 OYA understands that students earning a high school diploma is not the finish line.
 It is important that students are ultimately prepared to be productive to their communities and to sufficiently earn a wage that could support a family in today's society.
-As such, the Back On Track model will help students create plans and provide them the tools and resources to move towards postsecondary education, as well as, the skills necessary to meet the demands of our future workforce.
+As such, it is vital that students have a plan and that we provide them the tools and resources to move towards postsecondary education, as well as, the skills necessary to meet the demands of our future workforce

-Metrics/Indicators Baseline 2017-18 2018-19 2019-20 Student transition plans to post-secondary 80% of Seniors will have completed a transition plan two weeks prior to Not Met Not Met
+Metrics/Indicators Baseline 2017-18 2018-19 2019-20 Student transition plans to post-secondary 80% of Seniors will have completed a transition plan two weeks prior to graduating from Not Met Not Met

-Metrics/Indicators Metrics/Indicators Baseline 2018-19 2019-20 Pathways. graduating from Opportunity Youth Academy (December 19, June 2020) Students will take a Success Assessment to identify student needs and barriers that limits their growth and access to education.
+Metrics/Indicators Baseline 2017-18 2018-19 2019-20 Pathways.
+Opportunity Youth Academy (December 19, June 2020) Students will take a Success Assessment to identify student needs and barriers that limits their growth and access to education.
 All student 9 th and 10 th grades will take the Success Assessment in 2019-2020 N/A (Assessment Not Created) N/A (Assessment Created by not fully implemented) OYA students enrolled in CTE courses, job training programs, and/or dual enrollment in a community college course.
 20% of Students successfully completing CTE programs, job training program, and/or dual enrollment in a community college course 0% of Students successfully completing CTE programs, job training program, and/or dual enrollment in a community college course 5% of students successfully completed a job training program.
 0% of students completed a CTE or dual enrollment course.